g-sowani/library-management-2.0/README.md

 ## Features

 **Member**
+- **Home tab** (default landing page) — time-aware greeting, a horizontally scrollable "What we offer" services strip (6 feature cards with background photos: Borrow Books, Reserve a Copy, AI Search, Personalised Picks, Reading Communities, Donate & Earn), and a 6-book preview grid ("From the collection") with a "View all →" link to the Available Books tab
 - Browse all books grouped by genre in horizontal scrollable card strips with left/right arrow navigation (arrows appear on hover)
 - Search and filter via a collapsible panel (click the search icon to expand; text search + genre, availability, and rating dropdowns); results appear as a card grid
 - **AI Search** *(optional)* — click the `✨ AI` toggle inside the search panel to switch to natural-language search powered by Groq; describe a book in plain English (e.g. "boy with glasses at a magical school") and get semantically matched results from the library catalogue, each with a one-line AI-generated reason; press Enter or click Search to run; Clear returns to normal keyword mode